 The Review Commission is an independent, adjudicatory agency created by the Occupational Safety and Health Act of 1970.
-Its sole statutory mandate is to serve as an administrative court providing just and expeditious resolution of disputes involving the Occupational Safety and Health Administration (OSHA), employers charged with violations of Federal safety and health standards, and employees and/or their representatives.
-The Review Commission was created by Congress as an agency completely independent of the Department of Labor to ensure that OSHA's enforcement actions are carried out in accordance with the law and that all parties are treated consistent with due process should a dispute arise.
+Its sole statutory mandate is to serve as an administrative court providing just and expeditious resolution of disputes involving the U. S. Department of Labor’s Occupational Safety and Health Administration (OSHA), employers it has charged with violations of federal safety and health standards, and employees and/or their representatives.
+The Review Commission was created by Congress as an agency completely independent of the Department of Labor to ensure that OSHA’s enforcement actions are carried out in accordance with the law, and that all parties are treated consistent with due process when disputes arise with OSHA.

-The Occupational Safety and Health Act and the Review Commission's Rules of Procedure provide two levels of adjudication when an employer timely contests an OSHA citation for alleged violations of the Act or failure to abate such alleged violations.
-The first is a trial level before an Administrative Law Judge (ALJ).
-This level affords an opportunity for a hearing before a Review Commission ALJ for employers who have filed a timely notice of contest cited by the United States Department of Labor.
-The judge's decision becomes final unless the Commission reviews the decision.
-The second level is a discretionary appellate review of the judge's decision by the Commission's members.
-Both before its judges and the Commissioners, the Review Commission seeks to provide fair, impartial, and timely adjudication of cases concerning the safety and health of employees' working conditions in the United States.
+Employers contesting citations are entitled to a full evidentiary hearing, before the Review Commission’s ALJs, consistent with the Review Commission’s Rules of Procedure and the rules used by U. S. Federal District Courts.
+The Occupational Safety and Health Act and the Review Commission's Rules of Procedure, which are like the federal rules, provide two levels of adjudication when an employer timely contests an OSHA citation for alleged violations of the Act or for failure to abate such alleged violations.
+The first is a hearing level before an ALJ.
+This level affords an opportunity for a hearing before a Review Commission ALJ for employers and affected employees who have filed a timely notice of contest.
+The judge’s decision becomes final unless the Commission chooses to review the decision.
+The second level is a discretionary appellate review of the judge’s decision by the Commission’s members.1 The Review Commission has three members, appointed by the President and subject to Senate confirmation, who serve six-year terms.
+Both before its judges and the Commissioners, the Review Commission seeks to provide fair, impartial, and timely adjudication of cases concerning the safety and health of employees’ working conditions in the United States.

-The principal (national) office of the Review Commission is located in Washington, D.C.
-There are also regional offices in Atlanta and Denver where some of the Review Commission's Administrative Law Judges and staff are assigned.
+The principal (National) office of the Review Commission is located in Washington, D.C.
+There are also regional offices in Atlanta and Denver where some of the Review Commission’s ALJs and staff are assigned.

 Public Service Goal